NFL Picks - Super Bowl XLVI

 Edge: New England

-Based on that information, here are the most important players for
+Based on that information, here are the most important players for each team:

 Most Important Offensive Player to a Patriots' Victory: Rob